 Electronic stability systems have been used in some cars and 4WDs for many years.
 Apart for the BMW X3, none relates to caravan stability.
 Those for caravan stability were pioneered in Europe but there are now USA products.

-Europe’s IDC, and AL-KO ESC activate when caravan sway that exceeds an acceleration level of about 0.4 g (an uncomfortable level) and automatically apply caravan braking – in the case of the Al-KO for 1-3 seconds at 75% of full braking.
+Europe’s IDC, and AL-KO ESC activate when caravan sway that exceeds an acceleration level of about 0.4 g (an uncomfortable level) or four repeated at about 02 g.
+They then automatically apply caravan braking – in the case of the Al-KO for 1-3 seconds at 75% of full braking.
 This reduces the sway, but particularly reduces the speed below the critical level.
 They can only be fitted to caravans that use the maker’s respective brakes.

 Making caravans more stable.
 How the AL-KO system works

-The US products (from Dexter, and Tuson) operate at lower levels of sway acceleration (about 02 g) and brake each caravan wheel at whatever level is deemed optimum for each.
+The US products (from Dexter/Tuson) operate at lower levels of sway acceleration (about 0.2 g) and brake each caravan wheel at whatever level is deemed optimum for each.
 The makers’ claim they can be fitted to caravans with any form of braking.
 Whilst both systems are worth fitting they are not a substitute for making caravans stable.

 When these systems are triggered they not only attempt to reduce the sway but also to brake the caravan’s speed.
 If using any such system never engage cruise control whilst towing.
 They will attempt to accelerate the rig to its preset (and previous) speed.